Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

 Such a $\xi$ always exists, as one can always choose

 Often, however, the dominant eigenfunctions possess some common lower-dimensional, non-linear parametrization.
 For metastable systems, this is for example the case if the metastable sets $\X_1,\ldots,\X_K$ are connected by just a small number of transition pathways.
-An example system with five metastable sets, but one common transition pathway, hence a one-dimensional reaction coordinate, can be found in Section~\ref{sec:example_metastable_circular}.
+An example system with five metastable sets, but one common transition pathway, hence a one-dimensional RC, can be found in Section~\ref{sec:example_metastable_circular}.

 Let $\varepsilon>0$ be some small constant.
-We now show that, if $t=t(\varepsilon)$ is large enough, and the metastability ratio~$\rho=\rho(\varepsilon)$ is small enough, then the system is $\varepsilon$-deflatable with respect to any $\xi$ fulfilling~\eqref{eq:eigenfunction_parametrization}.
+We now show that, if $t=t(\varepsilon)$ is large enough, and the spectral ratio~\eqref{eq:spectral_gap_lumpability} is small enough, then the system is $\varepsilon$-decomposable with respect to any $\xi$ fulfilling~\eqref{eq:eigenfunction_parametrization}.
 To see this, split the right hand side of~\eqref{eq:qt_evolution_eigenpairs} into the dominant and the non-dominant part:

 Due to~\eqref{eq:eigenfunction_parametrization}, the first summand depends only on $\xi$: